 If your condition is caused by yeast, it may respond well to antifungal treatment, like Monistat-3.
 However, if it is caused by CV, it may not respond to antifungal treatment.
 This may be a good indicator to separate CV from yeast.

-How to distinguish cytolytic vaginosis (CV) from aerobic vaginitis (AV)?
+How to distinguish CV from AV?

 Aerobic vaginitis is It is characterized by a decrease in vaginal lactobacillus along with inflammation, vaginal atrophy, and the presence of predominantly aerobic bacteria.
 The aerobic bacteria are from fecal contamination, such as the E. coli bacteria.